New Orleans East: History

 In the years following Hurricane Katrina, the pace of recovery in eastern New Orleans has accelerated, though the area still faces challenges.
 Many retail shops have opened, with a particular concentration emerging at the intersection of I-10 and Bullard Avenue.
 This commercial node, largely populated by family-owned businesses, is now enjoying the long-awaited return of national retailers, with Big Lots and Wal-Mart leading the way.
 Consistent with eastern New Orleans' eve-of-Katrina concentration of African-American entrepreneurship, black-owned franchises, such as the USA Neighborhood Market, have also appeared.
 To the west of Bullard, along the Read Boulevard corridor, a new CVS Pharmacy has opened across Lake Forest Boulevard from the recently completed Daughters of Charity Health Center and New Orleans East Hospital.

 Significant public investment has lately transpired in eastern New Orleans as well, including NOEH, the new regional public library, ongoing improvements to Joe Brown Memorial Park, and the construction of half-a-dozen new public school buildings.
 Efforts to secure high-quality private investment on the site of the former Plaza regional mall continue, and the city in late 2020 issued a Request For Proposals ("RFP") addressing the shuttered Six Flags/Jazzland amusement park, located prominently at the intersection of I-10 and I-510.
 The amusement park was closed as a precautionary measure in advance of Hurricane Katrina's landfall, but Six Flags opted not to re-open it, post-Katrina.

 On February 7, 2017, an EF3 wedge tornado damaged or destroyed several buildings in eastern New Orleans.
 There were 33 injuries, six of which were serious.

-Crime and decline

-Eastern New Orleans continued to experience high crime rates in the post-Hurricane Katrina period.
-Apartment complex residents struggled especially, with the I-10 Service Road corridor being particularly problematic.
-Neighborhoods like Little Woods and Plum Orchard experienced the biggest crime spike subsequent to 2005, with homicides being the main issue.
-In 2014, the Little Woods neighborhood in eastern New Orleans was ranked first among New Orleans' most dangerous neighborhoods.

-In 2019 alone, 38 people were killed in the NOPD Seventh District which includes all of eastern New Orleans.
+In May 2025, Peter Gardner, President of the Chef Downman Business Association mentioned a high level of prostitution at the Chef Menteur Highway and Downman Road cross section.